Skinz3/Skinz3/README.md

 ## Hi there

 Backend architect and full-stack developer who loves turning complex ideas into products people actually use.
-Over the last eight years I’ve specialised in designing resilient, cloud-native systems with C#/.NET, Python and JavaScript while keeping one foot firmly in the machine-learning world.
+Over the last eight years I’ve specialised in designing resilient, cloud-native systems with C#/.NET, Python and JavaScript while keeping a strong focus on machine learning.

-I’m the founded and technical lead behind **Ivory** (ivory-app.com), an AI-powered platform that converts **raw piano audio into music notation**, delivering hundreds of pianists every month, using proprietary neural networks and built a Vue-driven web experience that lets pianists record, upload or paste a YouTube link and receive an editable transcription in seconds.
+I’m the founder and technical lead behind **Ivory** (ivory-app.com), an AI-powered platform that converts **raw piano audio into music notation**, delivering hundreds of pianists every month, using proprietary neural networks wrote from scratch and built a Vue-driven web experience that lets pianists record, upload or paste a YouTube link and receive an editable transcription in seconds.

 Beyond Ivory I’ve delivered dozens of libraries, developer tools and data-processing pipelines for clients across Europe.

-Feel free to reach out on [Linkedin](https://www.linkedin.com/in/marius-lumbroso-fr-en-2bb66621a/?locale=en_US).
+Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/marius-lumbroso-fr-en-2bb66621a/?locale=en_US).

 ### **Current Project:**